Wellington Village 100th Anniversary

 All through June we are celebrating 100 years since the founding of Wellington Village.
 The village first came to be when the Ottawa Land Association held their huge auction in a circus tent at the corner of Wellington Street and Holland Avenue, selling off one-by-one each of the lots in Wellington Village south of Wellington (a year later they would do the same for the lots north of Wellington).
 The big auction was held on May 31st, 1919, and over 500 lots were sold for a total of $140,000 (an average of under $250 apiece, with the cheapest going for $35 alongside what is now Island Park Drive – ironically the cheapest lots were in this area, at the time less desirable due to their distance from the streetcar and Wellington Street).

-On Saturday, June 22nd we will have a reception at the Exposure Gallery, above Thyme and Again, with a silent auction of the canvas prints seen at St. Vincent de Paul, and presentation from local history buff, Dave Allston of the Kitchissippi Museum and Kitchissippi Times Early Days column.
-Space at this event is very limited, so please register here.
+On Saturday, June 22nd we hosted a reception at the Exposure Gallery, above Thyme and Again, with a silent auction of the canvas prints seen at St. Vincent de Paul, and presentation from local history buff, Dave Allston of the Kitchissippi Museum and Kitchissippi Times Early Days column.